Your Guide to Masseter Botox for Face Slimming

 Can masseter Botox subtly reshape my lower face over time?

-Yes — but it’s not a one-and-done.
+Yes – but it’s not a one-and-done.
 The first time you get Botox in your masseters, you’ll see the muscle start to relax after a few weeks.
-But the real magic happens after a few sessions, as the muscle mass gradually goes down from underuse.
+But the real magic happens after multiple sessions, as the muscle mass gradually decreases from weakening.
 That’s when you’ll notice a slimmer, more rounded face and a narrower jawline.

 Will treating just one side throw off my facial balance?

-Not if it’s done correctly.
-If your asymmetry is caused by one overactive masseter, treating just that side can actually restore balance — which is the goal.
+Not always, but there’s more to consider when treating asymmetry with this procedure.
+If your asymmetry is caused by one overactive masseter, treating just that side can actually restore balance – which is the goal.
 That said, most people are treated evenly unless there’s a clear imbalance.
+An unwanted side effect of treating the masseters for asymmetry is the result of an uneven bite, leading to dental issues.
 Trust your injector’s eye and experience.

 Does masseter Botox make cheekbones look more prominent?